spike-project/spike/README.md

 - tables
 - pandas

-It is compatible and fully tested with python 3.7 (many parts are still compatible with python 2.7 but this is not tested)
+It is compatible and fully tested with python 3.7 and 3.9

 ### developping for SPIKE
 check [Here](DevelopmentGuide.md)